Achilles Tendon Anatomy

 Achilles Tendon Rupture

-Rupture of the Achilles tendon is one of the most common lower extremity injuries.
+Achilles’ tendon tears are one of the most common lower extremity injuries.
 Most often, an Achilles tendon rupture occurs in a middle aged athlete during a jumping, sprinting or cutting activity.
-They rarely occur in young people, occurring most frequently between the ages of 30 and 50.
+They rarely occur in young people, occurring most frequently between the ages of 25 and 50.
 They are also much more common in males than in females.

-In the video below, Kobe Bryant tears his left Achilles tendon while cutting.
+In the video below, Branden Oliver tears his left Achilles tendon while cutting.

 The tear may be complete (across the entire tendon) or partial (only across a portion of the tendon).
 Most often the injury occurs between 2-3 inches from its insertion on the calcaneus.
 The tear may also occur near the junction where the calf muscles and the tendon meet .
 It can also occur at the tendon’s insertion on the heel bone.